spipu/html2pdf/doc/tcpdf_methods.md

-# Useful Methods
+# TCPDF Methods

-All the Tcpdf methods can be used, by using the `pdf` property:
+All the TCPDF methods can be used, by using the `pdf` property:

 ```php
 $html2pdf->pdf->...